When it comes to deciding when and how to introduce solids to your infant, food allergies can complicate things.

 If you, like me, aren’t an actual scientist, allergist or pediatrician, this might be hard to digest (I swear that’s the only food pun).
 The good news is actual scientists, allergists, and pediatricians have already gone through these studies, and are standing behind them.

-The American Academy of Pediatrics, National Institute of Health, and American Academy of Allergy Asthma and Immunology, are all in agreement that by starting controlled and continued exposure to peanuts at an early age, the risk of developing an allergy is decreased.
+The American Academy of Pediatrics, National Institute of Health, and American Academy of Allergy Asthma and Immunology agree that starting controlled and continued exposure to peanuts at an early age decreases the risk of developing an allergy.
 These organizations are also developing similar guidelines for other allergens, such as egg.

 As counterintuitive as it may seem, this idea of early, consistent exposure is especially important for kids who are deemed high risk – meaning they have a history of eczema and/or a history of other food allergies, though you will need to formulate a plan with your allergist before trying anything.